top of page

 Personal Experience with Long Covid

-My wife and I both contracted Covid in March of 2020, and while I recovered quickly, my wife developed Long Covid.
+Many of my family members contracted Covid in March of 2020 and while some recovered quickly, others developed Long Covid.

-My experience of nursing my wife and her skill in symptom mitigation has allowed us to develop effective techniques for reducing the severity of symptoms and supporting the healing process.
+My experience in nursing them and my wife's skill in symptom mitigation led us to develop effective techniques for reducing the severity of symptoms and supporting the healing process.

 In the developed world, we are unused to virulent strains of viruses that blow through the population quickly, claiming large numbers of victims.
 The flu can cause a fairly high number of deaths each season, but we are largely desensitized to those losses.

-The specters of smallpox, yellow fever, and tuberculosis that our ancestors contended with are far removed from us - and yet it is a mistake to think that we cannot learn from the past and that non-Western forms of medicine and treatment are of no use to us.
+The specters of smallpox, yellow fever, and tuberculosis that our ancestors contended with seem far removed from us - and yet it is a mistake to think that we cannot learn from the past and that non-Western forms of medicine are of no use.

 Covid-19 is new, but post-viral symptoms are not.

-By using nutritional interventions, Chinese medicine principles, functional medicine testing and treatment, Spring Forest Qigong, and personal experience with complex illness, my wife achieved a complete recovery.
+By using nutritional interventions, Chinese medicine principles, functional medicine testing and treatment, Spring Forest Qigong, and personal experience with complex illness, my family achieved a complete recovery.

 With a multi-faceted approach, a full resolution of Long Covid symptoms is absolutely possible and is a frequent occurrence in my practice.